practicalli/numbers-to-words/README.md

 ●The solution is not expected to involve a command line or GUI application – we’re looking for a Clojure library that could be packaged as a jar andused in a larger application.

+## Analysis of the problem statement

+### Notes
+* the British English words are all lower case, no capitalisation is required for the start of each sentence.

+### Initial thoughts for a solution

+Taking a simplest set first approach:

+#### Convert each word to a string using a simple lookup

+Define a dictionary that maps numbers 0 to 9 to their word equivalents.

+#### Insert the number scales in the correct places

+Insert `hundred`, `thousand`, and `million` number scale names into the words.

+> Wondering if this needs to be done first or at least at the same time as converting from numbers to strings.

+#### Insert the correct grammar into the words (and)

+Parse a collection of words inserting `and` at the appropriate point in the sentence.
+The rules seem to be positional, so we can just process the word strings for the correct places to insert `and`.

+The rules seem to be:
+- numbers between 101 and 999 have and after the first number (or before the last two numbers).
+- the above rule should be applied all at each number scale for numbers larger than 1001

+## Interesting functions to consider

+`partition` will group consistently and provide an simple way to insert new strings into the right parts of the words.